Providing Parental Leave Pay

 - voluntary contributions to their superannuation, including salary sacrifice arrangements.

-You aren’t required to make superannuation contributions for Parental Leave Pay; however, the Paid Parental Leave scheme doesn’t prevent you from making voluntary superannuation contributions.
+You don't have to make superannuation contributions for Parental Leave Pay.
+But the Paid Parental Leave scheme doesn’t prevent you from making voluntary superannuation contributions.

 Record of instalment